iccaving/icccsite/content/trip/yorkshire/yorkshire-2018-04-27 .md

 ## Sunday

 ### Cape Kennedy: {{DATE=2018-04-29; CAVE=Lancaster Hole;}}

+A new dawn for Casterton fell and a new dawn for caving.
+This day would be graced with the  inaugural trip of the Brown Rose Caving Club.
+A prestigious club with a fine history of being in London and travelling on the M6, amongst other things.

+Present were the illustrious President, Alex Seaton, the salubrious Vice President, Rhys Tyers, and the lugubrious Publicity Officer, Jack Hare.
+Now, I know what you might be thinking: haven’t you already invented a fictitious club and given yourself grandiose titles?
+Why yes, dear reader, but that is well explained in the lore of the Brown Rose.
+What you may have read was a report by the D.O.G.G.E.R.S (Diligent Officers of Grim and Grimey Exploratory Reconnaissance and Surveying).
+This is in fact the exploratory, digging, wandering arm of the Brown Rose and it is highly suggestive of our intentions that this sections first report preceded that of the Brown Rose proper.

+On to the caving.
+In the morning we carefully avoided the antics of the student club that had infested Bull Pot farm.
+Novices flushing the toilets continuously, dry stone walls haphazardly destroyed, washing up left to fester for minutes.
+It was truly chaos and I’m not sure why young people are tolerated in civil society.

+Finding refuge in the calm of the fell, and a discussion on weaponizing aluminium wire for use against rival clubs, we wandered over to Lancaster Hole.
+One by one we dropped down into the darkness, regrouping at the bottom.
+We set off at great speed through the high level passage into Montagu East.
+We navigated Stake Pot and on the other side, as is a tradition in the Brown Rose, Alex and I stripped off to the waist.
+Thermals discarded our bodies billowed steam, as is tradition in the Brown Rose.

+We found our way into the Southern passages and proceeded at pace along the narrow rift.
+This soon broke out into a series of small chambers connected by low crawls.
+We passed one of the many aptly named Bridge chambers, on of the many less aptly named Brew chambers (with it’s fine curtains) and braved the horror of the drippy climb.

+In the final grovel Jack was ahead, followed by me, followed by Alex.
+Lying with back and bottom firmly pressed against rock in the low crawl I hear Jack call back from a similar position.

+“There’s some really nice straws on the left here”

+“Yes, and the arching of the ceiling is quite beautiful”, I reply.
+“We’re very weird” I add.

+At last, we popped out into Cape Kennedy.
+It is quite a lovely place.
+Not the most spectacular decorations I have seen but well worth a trip that is worth it in and of itself.
+We wandered about a bit taking it all in.
+Photography followed and we spent a good half an hour photographing Alex in various extremely tasteful positions, as is tradition in the Brown Rose.
+A final ‘trick shot’ of the Fire Hydrant completed our records and we made our way out.

+#### Rhys

 ### Bull Pot of the Witches: Return of the Dave: {{DATE=2018-04-29; CAVE=Bull Pot of the Witches;}}
 Feeling in the mood for a bit of rigging, I was to take Una, DKP and Arun down BPOTW.
 Arun rigged the chimney route and I rigged the direct (read: hang off tree) route.
 It was generally good fun and I didn’t really require any rigging help except for a bit of advice on looseness of traverse lines and help connecting two slings with that knot that I always forget the name of.